CatspersCoffee/intent-swap/README.md

 ## Overview

 Intent-Swap enables users to express trading intentions through signed messages, which are then executed by transaction builders.
 This architecture separates intent declaration from the building of the transaction, allowing for more flexible transaction desires to be expressed by users.
-The below mechanism allows users to effectively pre-sign the spending of UTXOs from a assets locked at predicates owned by the user.
+The below mechanism allows users to effectively pre-sign the spending of UTXOs from assets locked at predicates owned by the user.

 ## How It Works